-Be it Chicken rice, Kaya toast or Chili crab.
+Be it Chicken rice, Kaya toast, or Chili crab.
 The taste of Singaporean street food is out of this world.
 From hawkers to well-heeled fine- dining areas, the dishes are found are mouthwatering.
 Though Singapore is counted among the smallest countries in the world but enhances its value is scrumptious food.
-Here are 8 delicious street foods you must try on Singapore Tour Packages.
+Here are 8 delicious street foods you must try on Best Singapore International Tour Packages.

 1. Frog Porridge